bepuca/azureml-scaffolding/README.md

   - **[Pipeline job]** - This is a more complex job type that allows to chain multiple commands.
 The difference with a [Pipeline] as defined in this project, is that defining a pipeline job within a package means all steps will have all the same code and share the environment.
-This is usually an advanced pattern for people familiar with AzureML and the benefits of pipelines.
+Thus, any change in the package will eliminate the cache.
+The main benefit of this pattern is to avoid defining multiple packages for steps that largely use the same code.
+For instance, a training and inference step.

 An example package is provided in [`.package-template`].
 It is useful as a reference and used by `bin/pkg/new` to create a new package.